Australia's first De Forest phonofilm

 Other Australian phonofilms

 There is a single mention of a phonofilm taken during the afternoon of Tuesday, 29 March 1927 at the Sydney Cricket Ground at the exhibition given by school children to the Duke and Duchess of York.
-No further detail is given, so it is not known exactly what was filmed.
+No further detail is given, and Stanley Hawkins does not mention it in a later interview, so it is questionable that such a film was really made.

 The phonofilm made at the opening of Federal Parliament House at Canberra is treated separately.